Burn2-0/north-burnistan/Talia/September.md

 * Abusing the community’s trust.
 (I hope I don't need to point out that as a community we place our trust in the rangers to follow the rules...)
 * Terms of Service and Community Standards violations found to be true.
 (Can be seen in the minutes of planning meetings.
 Ranger Lead broke SL Community standards with disclosure.)
 * Assault or any other acts of violence.
 (My ban and then my treatment after.)
 * Knowingly neglecting a big problem.
 Alert others if you can’t deal with it!
 Yes, just kick it sideways.
 (I literally spent Hours in peoples IM educating them as to the way rangers should behave.
 The policy to ignore me was "Knowing Neglect" The problem was that I was right about what I was saying and therefore un-reportable.)

+## Bullying/Harrassment...

+As I am hitting up most the major sections here...

+>“Bullying” or “harassment,” including “sexual harassment,” is conduct that meets all of the following criteria:
+>
+> * is reasonably perceived as being dehumanizing, intimidating, hostile, humiliating, threatening, or otherwise likely to evoke fear of physical harm or emotional distress;
+>
+> * is directed at one or more participant;
+>
+> * is conveyed through physical, verbal, technological or emotional means;
+>
+> * substantially interferes with opportunities, benefits, or events of one or more participants;
+>
+> * adversely affects the ability of a participant to participate in or benefit from BURN2’s events or activities by placing him/her in reasonable fear of harm, physical or virtual or by causing emotional distress; and,
+>
+> * is based on a participant’s actual or perceived distinguishing characteristic (see above), or is based on an association with another participant who has or is perceived to have any of these characteristics.

+Soo.
+Dehumanizing, Humiliating, threatening and creating emotional distress...
+Check.

+Directed at one or more participants...
+Check.

+Is conveyed....
+Check.

+Intefers with my opportunities, benefits or events...
+Check.

+Adversly affects my ability to participate...
+Check.

+That last one...
+Very subjective...
+Could be anything really.
+My experience, I've been repeatedly told to get help when I get upset about stuff.
+I am currently getting assessed for Neurodiversity.
+Either which way that plays out that doesn't look good.
+If I am not diagnosed ND then it's evidence of gaslighting someone into the position of thinking they have a neuological condition.
+If I am diagnosed.. then Check.

 * Oh there is this as well... [![Image from Gyazo](https://i.gyazo.com/6f6251de3cf50e56a84f37351a2ccc50.jpg)](https://gyazo.com/6f6251de3cf50e56a84f37351a2ccc50) [https://gyazo.com/6f6251de3cf50e56a84f37351a2ccc50]